 7. Revenue from SMBs versus large enterprises

-By tracking this metric, you would be able to identify the percentage of your sales that are coming from SMBs and large enterprises.
+In contrast to other sales metrics we mention here, you would be able to identify the percentage of your sales that are coming from SMBs and large enterprises by tracking this one.
 This knowledge would help you to subsequently adjust your sales process.
 If the percentage of your sales revenue is coming more from SMBs, then you might have to adjust your sales strategy to match enterprise businesses.

 8. Product performance